 NATIONAL COLORECTAL CANCER AWARENESS MONTH

 According to the American Cancer Society, more than a million people in the United States count themselves as survivors.
 While early detection and treatments make a difference, there is more that can be done.
-Knowing the causes and risk factors help prevent colorectal cancer.
+Knowing the causes and risk factors helps prevent colorectal cancer.

 - Diet – Studies show that diets rich in red and processed meats may contribute to colorectal cancer risks.
 Also, how we prepare our proteins may increase our risk, too.
-Grilling, frying and high-temperature cooking release chemicals that may contribute to colorectal cancer risks.
+Grilling, frying, and high-temperature cooking release chemicals that may contribute to colorectal cancer risks.
 Diets full of fruits, vegetables, and whole grains reduce our risk of colon cancer as well as other health risks.

 - Smoking and heavy alcohol use – Quit the one and limit the other.
 Ask your physician if you need help with either one.